DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Implementation details

-The flexible architecture of the \texttt{DoubleML} package allows users to modify the estimation procedure in many regards.
-Among others, users can provide customized sample splitting rules after initialization of the causal model via the method \texttt{set\_sample\_splitting()}.
-An example and the detailed requirements are provided in Section \ref{samplesplitting}.
-Moreover, it is possible to adjust the Neyman-orthogonal score function by externally providing a customized function via the \texttt{score} option during initialization of the causal model object.
-A short example is presented in Section \ref{scorefunction}.
+The flexible architecture of the \pkg{DoubleML} package allows users to modify the estimation procedure in many regards.
+Among others, users can provide customized sample splitting rules after initialization of the causal model via the method \code{set\_sample\_splitting()}.
+Moreover, it is possible to adjust the Neyman-orthogonal score function by externally providing a customized function via the \code{score} option during initialization of the causal model object.
+Short examples for both of these potential extensions are presented in Section~\ref{specific}.